aptos-foundation/AIPs/aips/passkeys.md

 On the other hand, there are tradeoffs to consider as well:

-1. There are centralization and liveness concerns both on the OIDC provider and the services that OIDB accounts require to function in a privacy preserving manner (e.g., pepper service, proving service) respectively.
+1. There are centralization and liveness concerns both on the OIDC provider and the services needed for OIDB accounts to function in a privacy preserving manner (e.g., pepper service, proving service) respectively.
 2. Unless the ephemeral secret key ($\mathsf{esk}$) associated with the OIDB account of the user is encrypted (i.e., with a password) or is a passkey itself, the plaintext ephemeral secret key is still available on the browser, leaving it potentially vulnerable to a malicious actor (but only during its short expiration window).
-Passkey private keys, on the other hand, are stored on the device when the passkey is backed up, often within a secure element on the device and not on the browser.
+Passkey private keys, on the other hand, are often stored securely within an authenticator on the device and end-to-end encrypted during backup.

+## User Flow Overview

+The goal of this AIP is not to prescribe the method for integrating passkeys into your Aptos application; however, for demonstration purposes, here is an example of how one might use a passkey for transaction signing with a website.

+Suppose a new user, Alice, wants to create an account on Aptos and use that account to send money to her friend, Bob, on Aptos.

+1. Alice visits a wallet website and creates an account.
+2. During account creation, the wallet prompts Alice to register a passkey for the site.
+3. Alice consents via an authorization gesture (biometric authorization, such as Face ID or Touch ID) and creates a passkey that is bound to that wallet website.
+4. The wallet generates an Aptos address from Alice's passkey public key.
+5. Alice transfers some APT to her address to create the account on chain.
+7. On the web wallet, Alice signs a transaction to send 1 APT to Bob's address.
+8. The dApp requests Alice to sign the transaction via her passkey.
+9. Alice consents via an authorization gesture (biometric authorization, such as Face ID or Touch ID).
+10. The transaction (with the passkey signature and public key) is successfully submitted to the Aptos blockchain, and the APT is transferred to Bob's account.

 ## Specification

+Passkeys use the [WebAuthn specification](https://www.w3.org/TR/webauthn-3/), a standard co-created by the [FIDO alliance](https://fidoalliance.org/) and the [World Wide Web Consortium (W3C)](https://www.w3.org/), for passkey registration and authentication.
+Below, this AIP discusses the ways in which the WebAuthn specification is used for transaction authentication on Aptos.

 ### Terminology

 - [**OIDB account**](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md): An OpenID blockchain (OIDB) account whose security and liveness is backed by an OIDC account (e.g., a Google account) rather than a secret key.
 - [**Relying party**](https://www.w3.org/TR/webauthn-3/#relying-party): The website, application, or service that the user is trying to access, which is responsible for verifying a signature from the user's passkey to ensure that the user is who they claim to be.
 For simplicity, we can say that a "relying party" is synonymous with a **wallet** in this context since both are responsible for managing the user's access to a private key.
 - [**WebAuthn Authenticator**](https://www.w3.org/TR/webauthn-3/#authenticator): A cryptographic entity, existing in hardware or software, that can register a user with a given relying party and later assert possession of the registered public key credential, and optionally verify the user to the relying party.
+- [**Account Authenticator**](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-55.md#summary): Authorizes the execution of a transaction on Aptos by the set of senders or approvers of the accounts within the transaction.

 ### Aptos Account Creation with Passkeys

-During the registration of a new WebAuthn credential, an asymmetric key (i.e., a **private key** and its associateed **public key**) is generated securely on that device.
+During the registration of a new WebAuthn credential, an asymmetric key (i.e., a **private key** and its associated **public key**) is generated securely via the WebAuthn Authenticator on that device.
 The public key associated with the WebAuthn credential can be used to derive an associated account on chain.
-The private key, which controls the account, will be secured by the device.
+The private key, which controls the account, will be secured by the WebAuthn Authenticator on the device.

 The registration process is particularly important for several reasons:

 1. The public key associated with the credential is only revealed during registration.
 Assertion responses (signing with the passkey) do NOT return the public key.
-Thus, the registration response must be parsed and the relevant information about the credential should be stored properly and persisted in storage by the relying party.
+Thus, the registration response must be parsed and the relevant information about the credential should be stored properly and persisted in the backend by the wallet.
 2. The registration response includes `flags` that describe the backup characteristics of the credential.
 If passkey backup is an important consideration, these flags should be evaluated **BEFORE** the on-chain account is created.

 #### [`PublicKeyCredentialCreationOptions`](https://www.w3.org/TR/webauthn/#dictdef-publickeycredentialcreationoptions)

-Every WebAuthn credential is created by the relying party (RP) with a set of options, called `PublicKeyCredentialCreationOptions`.
+Every WebAuthn credential is created by the wallet with a set of options, called `PublicKeyCredentialCreationOptions`.
 These options help configure many aspects of the WebAuthn credential, including, but not limited to:

 - The asymmetric key type for the credential (`Ed25519`, `ECDSA`, `RSA`, etc.)
 - User verification requirements during assertions